OMA Architecture Working Group

 (OMA ARC WG)

-The OMA ARC WG, currently chaired by Vincenzo Amorino of Telecom Italia, is one of the horizontal working groups in OMA and is responsible for identifying and specifying architectural aspects for OMA service enablers in order to support end-to-end interoperability across different devices, network operators, and service providers.
+The OMA ARC WG is one of the horizontal working groups in OMA and is responsible for identifying and specifying architectural aspects for OMA service enablers in order to support end-to-end interoperability across different devices, network operators, and service providers.

 The OMA Architecture Group is responsible for the definition and maintenance of the overall OMA Service Environment (OSE) in close cooperation with the other groups in OMA.
 The Architecture WG serves a coordination and leadership role, producing an architecture that provides for both current and future OMA needs.

 In addition the OMA ARC WG is responsible for creating a more coordinated approach to and specifying the operation of:

 - mobile commerce and charging mechanisms, features and services

 The OMA Architecture Group provides the rest of OMA with expertise and support in these areas.
 In addition, the group also serves as the source of expertise on issues related to smart cards and other secure hardware tokens.
 The OMA Architecture Group assures, through review and guidance, the adherence and consistency of specification work to the OSE and other applicable deliverables.